mouseandthebillionaire/RAGE/docs/Q3/README.md

 - It seems to focus on more of a stealth method of infusing values (Stealth OVER Clarity)
 - The whole thing is a comfortable experience (Comfort OVER Disruption)
 - It is very immersive (Immersion OVER Reflection)

+Additionally, the narrative of this particular example seems to undermine the ambient mode slightly which raises the question of how to handle linearity in digital media while still maintaining an ambient experience.

 #### Lorelei and the Laser Eyes